react-native-webview/react-native-webview/docs/Reference.md

 ```
 ### `menuItems`

-An array of custom menu item objects that will be appended to the UIMenu that appears when selecting text (will appear after 'Copy' and 'Share...').
-Used in tandem with `onCustomMenuSelection`
+An array of custom menu item objects that will be shown as the context menu when text on the webpage is selected.
+Used in tandem with `onCustomMenuSelection`.

 | Type                                                               | Required | Platform |
 | ------------------------------------------------------------------ | -------- | -------- |